neu-cs4530/shortstack/README.md

 ```
 To populate a local database, make sure you have the mongoDB service running and a connection in Compass with the URI: `mongodb://localhost:27017`

-Run `npm run populate` to populate your local database.
+Run `npm run populate` in the `./server` directory to populate your local database.
 Likewise, `npm run depopulate` will remove the local database.

 In the `/client` directory, add a `.env` file with the following lines:
 ```